Life on braided rivers

 Download as a PDF: Change in threat status of riverine birds

 To place it in context Nationally Endangered means two stops to extinction.
 Nationally critical means next stop – extinction.

-Black-billed gulls, for example, are Nationally Critical – just one step from extinction.
+Black-fronted terns, for example, are Nationally Critical – just one step from extinction.
 They don’t receive the same attention as iconic species like kiwis, and yet they are far more likely to vanish forever unless measures are taken, and taken very soon, to reverse this trend.
 Declining is an early warning alarm, signalling something is wrong.

 Many birds and other species such as the white-fronted tern and black-billed gull are long-lived.
 While the total number of birds might appear to be reasonably high, if too few chicks reach adulthood to be recruited into the future breeding population, once older adults reach the end of their lifespan, the population can drop catastrophically.
-This appears to be the happening right now with several bird species.
+This appears to be the happening with several bird species.